Skip to content

 def test_cmd_my_command(self):

-# `my-command` is expected to fail if the session is not active
+# * tests that `my-command` is expected to fail if the session is not active

-# it also must print out a "Hello World" message
+# * `my-command` must print "Hello World" message when executed in running context

 When running your test, you can summon pytest with the --pdb flag to enter the python testing environment to help you get more information about the reason of failure.